Women in Finance Charter

 Initiatives that have been implemented that we hope will help us address the imbalance in the long term, include:

 When we signed up to the Charter in 2019 our level of female representation within senior management was 23%.
-We set ourselves a challenging, yet what we felt at the time was an achievable, goal of increasing this to 30% by 2021.
+Our goal is to increase this to 30% by 2030, with an interim target to help keep us focused of 25% female representation by 2025.

 Action taken